It’s the end of the school year, and there’s a lot going on.

 These end-of-the-year book selections don’t just cover themes related to the last day of school.

-Many involve summer fun, growth mindset, motivation, and self-reflection.
+Many involve summer fun, a growth mindset, motivation, and self-reflection.

 They prompt students to reflect upon the past (from a growth mindset viewpoint), recognize their accomplishments, make new goals, tackle challenges confidently, and look forward to the wonderful experiences that await them.